Antalyayuan/antiffiny-fashion/README.md

-# 💎 Tiffany Fashion Website
+# 💎 Antiffany Fashion Website

 A full-stack **fashion e-commerce demo** built with **React + TypeScript (Vite frontend)** and **Node.js + Express (backend)**.
 Includes **Stripe** integration for payment processing and a **MySQL** database for product and order management.